Fine motor skills activities for preschoolers are an essential part of early learning but what are they?

 If this is really taxing for your child, I recommend removing the sticker backing, usually the white outline around the stickers, to make it easier to peel them.

-This one is just like it sounds and is a great fine motor skills activity took keep your preschooler busy while you cook dinner!
+This one is just like it sounds and is a great fine motor skills activity to keep your preschooler busy while you cook dinner!

 To learn more about how to teach your child how to measure while incorporating fine motor movements check out my post on Measuring Me.